SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

       - A new folder “_QC-FiberCluster-Outlier-Removed_” is generated.
 Clicking on one of the HTML files, e.g. “_view_left.html_”, will open your browser to show all fiber clusters (as displayed below).
 Then, clicking on one of the displayed cluster images, e.g., _cluster_00004_, will open another webpage to show this cluster from 6 different views (as displayed below).
 Comparing the initial fiber clustering results (shown in 5.3) of cluster_0004, outlier fibers have been removed.

           ![test image](../wma_small.jpg)

-## 5. Transform fiber clusters and separate into left/right/commissural

-This step 1) assesses the fiber hemispheric location (left, right or commissural) of each fiber cluster in the ORG atlas space, 2) transforms the fiber clusters back to the input tractography space, and 3) separates the transformed clusters into left, right and commissural tracts.

    - Fiber hemisphere location assessment using “**_wm_assess_cluster_location_by_hemisphere.py_**”